 Please accept our apologies that this incident occurred.
-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We are committed to maintaining the privacy of personal information in our possession and have taken additional robust precautions to safeguard it.
 We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at professionals familiar with this incident and knowledgeable on what you can do to help protect against misuse of your information.
-The response line is available Monday through Friday, 9:00am to 6:30pm Eastern Time.
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at (855) 504-7622.
+This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to help protect against misuse of your information.
+The response line is available Monday through Friday, 8:00 am to 5:30 pm Central Time, excluding major U.S. holidays.
+Please have your membership number ready.